 Yes I need to do this

 5. Inorganic N is highly mobile in soils, and increased wetness/soil moisture may result in more leaching and less N taken up by the plant in the simple system versus the complex system which has more sustained release through the organic N source (manure).

+Yes, see Figure 2 in Tomer and Liebman (2014, http://dx.doi.org/10.1016/j.agee.2014.01.025).

 6. There is a difference in the inorganic N applied at V6 between the simple and complex systems.
 Is this due to differences in soil nitrate measurements at that time?
 If so, this could point to differences in soil N over the growing season that may influence yield as mentioned in the previous comment.

+The difference in applied N at V6 was due to differences in soil NO3-N concentrations and recommendations for side-dressing from the Late-Spring Nitrate Test protocol that were cropping system-specific.

 7. At line 98, the authors note that the difference between system additions was not statistically significant.
 Even if it is not statistically significant, there is a noticeable difference as shown in Figure 3, and this trend is consistent with previous root data (root length density measurements from Lazicki et al.) from the same fields.
 Lazicki et al observe a more even distribution of roots throughout the soil column in the complex system versus the simple system.